AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Abstract

 \section{Abstract}

-Text embeddings are an essential building component of several NLP tasks such as retrieval-augmented generation which is crucial for preventing hallucinations in LLMs.
-Despite the recent release of massively multilingual MTEB (MMTEB), African languages remain underrepresented, with existing tasks often repurposed from translation benchmarks such as FLORES clustering or SIB-200.
-In this paper, we introduce AfriMTEB---a regional expansion of MMTEB covering 59 languages, 14 tasks, and 38 datasets, including six newly added datasets.
-Unlike many MMTEB datasets that include fewer than five languages, the new additions span 14 to 56 African languages and introduce entirely new tasks, such as hate speech detection, intent detection, and emotion classification, which were not previously covered.
-Complementing this, we present AfriE5, an adaptation of the instruction-tuned mE5 model to African languages through cross-lingual contrastive distillation.
-Our evaluation shows that AfriE5 achieves state-of-the-art performance, outperforming strong baselines such as Gemini-Embeddings and mE5.
+Text embeddings are essential building components of many NLP tasks such as retrieval and clustering.
+Despite the recent release of the Massive Multilingual Text Embedding Benchmark (MMTEB), African languages remain significantly under-represented.
+In this work, we introduce AfriMTEB, a regional extension of MMTEB covering 59 languages, 14 tasks, and 38 datasets.
+Unlike MMTEB, where many tasks include few or no African languages, AfriMTEB substantially expands coverage, with tasks spanning between 2 and 56 African languages.
+To address uneven task–language coverage and enable fair evaluation, we further introduce AfriMTEB-Lite, a balanced subset that uniformly covers nine African languages across all tasks.
+Complementing the benchmark, we present AfriE5, an adaptation of the instruction-tuned mE5 model to African languages through cross-lingual contrastive learning.
+Our experimental results show that AfriE5 achieves the strongest overall macro-average among open-weight embedding models on AfriMTEB, with statistically significant gains on several task families, and is competitive with proprietary models such as Gemini Embedding-001.\footnote{The code is publicly available at \url{https://github.com/LLMforLRL/FlagEmbedding-AfriE5}.}